silnrsi/font-arab-tools/documentation/developer/developer.md

           +--- font-ruwudu/
 ```

 Any files that are shared within these font projects must, within all repos, be in the same location.
-For example: Scheherazade, Harmattan, Lateef and font-arab-tools repos contain the following shared files
+For eample, some of the files share by Scheherazade, Harmattan, Lateef and font-arab-tools repos are:

 ```
-                .../source/opentype/gsub.feax
+           source/opentype/gsub.feax
-                .../source/opentype/gpos.feax
+           source/opentype/gpos.feax
-                .../source/additional_ucd.xml
+           source/additional_ucd.xml
-                .../tools/absgenftml.py
+           tools/absgenftml.py
-                .../tools/absgenclasses.py
+           tools/absgenclasses.py
-                .../tools/copycommon-shl
+           tools/copycommon-shl
 ```

 (NB: There are actually more files shared than these; for the complete list see the `files` variable in the relevant `copycommmon` script)

 At present there are two groups of projects that share files:

 - Scheherazade, Harmattan, Lateef (and font-arab-tools) share the most files, and the shell script for these projects is `tools/copycommon-shl`
 - Alkalami, Ruwudu (and, again, font-arab-tools) share a few files, and the shell script for these projects is `tools/copycommon-ra`